whomingbird/signposting-tutorial/README.md

-# bioschemas-ghpages-markup-tutorial
+# signposting-tutorial

 ## Overview
-* __Name:__ Tutorial on adding Bioschemas markup to GitHub pages
+* __Name:__ Tutorial on adding Signposting to GitHub pages
-* __Description:__ This tutorial shows how to add Bioschemas markup to GitHub pages.
-It uses a simple GitHub page hosted in the gh-pages branch to create a sample project page, i.e., as learners could do with their own GitHub projects.
-As an example, it uses the software and data corresponding to the released project [TREC-doc-2-doc-relevance](https://github.com/zbmed-semtec/TREC-doc-2-doc-relevance), a web-based interface to add document-to-document relevance assessments to pairs of documents retrieved from [TREC 2005 Genomics Track](https://trec.nist.gov/data/genomics/05/genomics.qrels.large.txt).
+* __Description:__ This tutorial shows how to add Signposting to GitHub pages.
+It uses a simple GitHub page hosted in the `docs/` folder to create a sample project page, i.e., as learners could do with their own GitHub projects.
+As an example, it uses the dataset corresponding to the released project [TREC-doc-2-doc-relevance](https://github.com/zbmed-semtec/TREC-doc-2-doc-relevance), a web-based interface to add document-to-document relevance assessments to pairs of documents retrieved from [TREC 2005 Genomics Track](https://trec.nist.gov/data/genomics/05/genomics.qrels.large.txt).
-* __Keywords:__ Bioschemas, schema.org, structured markup, GitHub pages
+* __Keywords:__ Signposting, GitHub pages

 <img src="./icons/question.svg" width="16" height="16"/> __Questions__
-* How can I add Bioschemas markup to GitHub pages?
+* How can I add Signposting to GitHub pages?
-* Can I also use schema.org types not included in Bioschemas?
-* How can I use Bioschemas profiles?
-In particular [ComputationalTool](https://bioschemas.org/profiles/ComputationalTool/1.0-RELEASE) and [Dataset](https://bioschemas.org/profiles/Dataset/1.1-DRAFT) (bonus, we also use [TrainingMaterial](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) to describe the tutorial itself)
+* How can I include external metadata in my signposting?
+* How

 <img src="./icons/bullseye.svg" width="16" height="16"/> __Learning outcomes__
-* Describe how schema.org and Bioschemas markup can be embedded to GitHub pages
+* Describe how Signposting can be embedded in GitHub pages
-* Use schema.org and Bioschemas profiles on GitHub pages
+* Understanding of Signposting limitation of static content-delivery networks
 * Use schema and Bioschemas validators

 <img src="./icons/circle-check.svg" width="16" height="16"/> __Requirements__
-* Understanding of what is Bioschemas and what are Bioschemas types and profiles
+* Brief understanding of Signposting
 * Familiarity on how to use GitHub
 * Basic knowledge on how to use GitHub pages.
 More information at [GitHub Pages](https://pages.github.com/)
-* Familiarity with JSON-LD
+* Familiarity with HTML
-* Basic knowledge on Markdown
 * Knowledge of develop tools on a browser

 <img src="./icons/hourglass-half.svg" width="16" height="16"/> __Time estimation__ 30 minutes